Back before I lost my face, everyone wanted to be my friend. Why? Because my face was beautiful.

 “WHAT!?” shouted Chester, his hands in the air.
 “But HOW!?
 Where did you get green flamingos–the worst kind of flamingos in the world (even worse than purple flamingos who are inferior because they come from Alaska)!?”

 Suddenly, a yellow submarine crashed through the wall into the chapel.

 “WHY IS THAT SUBMARINE YELLOW!?” shouted a stock character in the background.

 One of the doors of the submarine opened and a mermaid appeared.
 It was Eve Adams, my partner in justice.

-“Because yellow is the color of betrayal,” she said cooly as she slithered up to the alter.
-“The flamingos are actually all green flamingos–the worst kind of flamingos in the world (even worse than purple flamingos who are inferior because they come from Alaska).
+“Because yellow is the color of betrayal,” she said coolly as she slithered up to the altar.
+“The flamingos are actually green flamingos–the worst kind of flamingos in the world (even worse than purple flamingos who are inferior because they come from Alaska).
 They’ve been working for us the entire time.”

 “S-So you guys tricked me?” said Chester.